arun-dhanjal/hackathon-quiz-app/README.md

 ### Languages Used

-HTML, CSS, and JavaScript were used to create this website.
+HTML, CSS, and JavaScript were used to create this app.

 ### Frameworks, Libraries & Programs Used

 Git - For version control.

-GitHub - To save and store the files for the website, as well as for collaborating with team members.
+GitHub - To save and store the files for the app, as well as for collaborating with team members.

 Bootstrap Version 5.3 - Code used mainly for the quiz container, buttons, progress bar, and modal.
 Additional CSS styling was also implemented in style.css.